-The Mercy Partners Council currently comprises nine members.
+Mercy Partners Council currently comprises six members.
 The majority are appointed by the Stewards of Mercy Partners and the remainder by the council itself.
 The council answers directly to the Holy See.

-Mr Hanly completed fifty years as a teacher in 2014.
-As an employee of Education Queensland for thirty-seven years, he served sixteen years as a principal of secondary schools.
-He then was the inaugural Director of the Education Department’s Centre for Leadership Excellence for five years.
-For two years Mr Hanly was Director of Education Queensland International, which experience exposed him to international contexts and a variety of leadership models.
-For the final thirteen years, he was the first lay Principal of St Joseph’s Nudgee College Brisbane, a Year 5-12.
-Catholic Boarding School for boys.
-During his career, Mr Hanly held a number of key executive positions at state and national levels, and currently chairs both the Stuartholme School Board, and the St Leo's College Council.
+Dr Daryl Hanly OAM, completed fifty years as a teacher in 2014.
+As an employee of Education Queensland for thirty-seven years, Dr Hanly served sixteen years as a principal of secondary schools.
+He was then the inaugural Director of the Education Department’s Centre for Leadership Excellence for five years.
+For two years, Dr Hanly was Director of Education Queensland International, which exposed him to international contexts and a variety of leadership models.
+For the final thirteen years, he was the first lay principal of St Joseph’s Nudgee College Brisbane, a year 5-12 Catholic Boarding School for boys.
+During his career, Dr Hanly has held a number of key executive positions at state and national levels, including National Chair of the Catholic Principals’ Association.
+He currently chairs the St Leo's College Council and the Youth+ Foundation

 Mercy Partners Councillor and Formation Committee Chair, Trustee of the Nudgee Trust